CapricanDRJ/HadesStarCommunityData/docs/corp/b378193d0b158ce0513a666f0c19da1599421d036e3fd12c0f287d02cac78ccb/index.md

 ```
 Welcome to the SGC.
 White Star scanners turned on at WS search requi
 res active participation or you will be kicked from the corp.
 Turn O
-FF WS scanner if unable to participate.}
+FF WS scanner if unable to participate.
 ```
 ### Whitestar Bonus ❌